-Tucked in an odd back corner between east and west terminal 2, the Airspace Lounge had absolutely no signage and no obvious indication of how to get there.
+Tucked in an odd back corner between terminals 1 and 2, the Airspace Lounge had absolutely no signage and no obvious indication of how to get there.

 However, since my buddy the cart driver knew where he was going, we arrived there in no time flat, where a small sign just outside the entrance let me know it existed.

-As a holder of both the Platinum Card® from American Express and the the Business Platinum Card® from American Express, I had access to the lounge, which granted complimentary admission to holders of either card.
-In addition, entrants were given a card with a $10 credit to spend at the bar or on food.
+As a holder of a Priority Pass membership, I had access to the lounge, which granted complimentary admission to holders of either card.
+In addition, entrants were given a card with a $10 (£8) credit to spend at the bar or on food.

 This wasn’t your ordinary packed-solid Priority Pass lounge, either.
 Like everything at this airport, it was clean, spacious and mostly empty.

 It also featured awesome tarmac views for excellent planespotting.